 I finished dental school in my native Pakistan and am now a permanent resident of the USA.
 I hope to be selected for a DDS/DMD Program for international dentists based on my intense passion and labor on behalf of dentistry and my very high motivation to advance my career here in the USA by completing your program.
 In 10 years, I want to be a highly experienced maxillofacial surgeon, helping staff free clinics for needy people.
 I want to use my medical and dental knowledge to help humanity.

 I came to America from Pakistan when I was 21, marrying a woman in America with whom I am very much in love.
 We have worked hard together to make our dreams a reality.
-Since I arrived, she has fully supported my desire to pursue my career in dentistry, and we have made my dental application the top priority for our family.
+Since I arrived, she has fully supported my desire to pursue a career in dentistry, and we have made my dental application the top priority for our family.
 Since I arrived in America, I have been laboring to prepare myself for selection to a DDS/DMD program for international dentists.
 I was already working hard on my US board exams when I received my license to practice dentistry in Pakistan.
 During my studies, I offered my help to local clinics.
 I served as a volunteer dental assistant to gain experience with dental clinics' advanced practices and procedures in the USA.
-I am currently working as a dental assistant with a clinic in Drexel Hill.
+I currently work as a dental assistant with a clinic in Drexel Hill.
 I especially enjoy assisting Dr. XXXX with surgical and other dental procedures.
-I spend a lot of time reading independently in dentistry and keenly look forward to participating in research as my career progresses.
+I spend much time reading independently in dentistry and keenly look forward to participating in research as my career progresses.
 I have paid the most attention to grafts, dental implants, and distraction osteogenesis research.

 In addition to finishing dental school and becoming licensed to practice dentistry in Pakistan, I also had significant experience as a dentist in Pakistan before coming to the USA, for which I am very thankful.
 I completed one year as a House Officer at the XXXX College of Dentistry, where I treated many patients.
 I also worked at The XXXX Clinic in Peshawar, Pakistan caring for general dentistry patients.
 This has resulted in my thinking globally about dentistry, the underserved, and the importance of international missions in dentistry.
 In Pakistan, there is great need and suffering, the memory I will always carry with me, constantly spurring me forward in dentistry and making significant contributions to dentistry in Pakistan and here in the USA.